Jimbly/dcexjam2025/README.md

   * if I am the only player, execute a tick before allowing the action

 **TODO**
+* new button click sound, sounds too much like error sound
+* if you go to wrong stairs first, give message
+* start with 2 equip slots?  makes more sense, but, more than 3 isn't useful currently?
+  * relatedly, maybe just the loot drops is a better way to limit # of equipped things?
+I'm not getting L4s until I'm L4 anyway...
+* more than 3 spell slots not currently useful - need other abilities, or should just cap at level 5 for jam game? just hand-craft 5 repeatable floors?
+  * also, spells that cost more MP but you don't get MP quicker actually feel worse
+* felt like I wasn't getting enough drops at L3, maybe increase the 50% by 10%/level?

 TODO
+* hunter/wander never move onto square outside of stairs_in on stairs_in/out itself
+  * aiWander fixed, aiHunt is not
+  * need nop blocker event placed down
+  * just avoid anything with events and put a dummy event there?
+* aiHunt should prefer the previous position if it's a valid pathing option (so, side-stepping will never get around them)
+* "mimic" non-moving chest monster in secret rooms
+* more informative message when trying to go through a door with a monster on the other side
-* music
+* music - loop for ~3mins each?
 * add scrollbar to inventory, remove limit? add sort button
-* death animation should always switch to a blood particle within a few hundred ms (in sprite animation)
-* hunter/wander never move onto square outside of stairs_in
-* show an un-slotted, but available, quickbar slot as a different color, tooltip info, clicking opens inventory
 * battlezone: option to skip (set other player as ready) if they have not taken an action in 10 seconds; maybe kick to menu if skipped 3 times in a row
 * battlezone: tick even if in background
+* battlezone: don't count through attack-blocking doorways (ignore 1-way doors for now)
 * add critical hits/misses to combat system?
-* aiHunt should prefer the previous position if it's a valid pathing option (so, side-stepping will never get around them)
 * damage floaters in 3D at a distance and/or giant particle effects whenever anyone gets hit
 * animate/grow critters on attack / hit
 * use floaters to show player numbers on floors